lukmol/lukmol.github.io/_posts/2021-01-12-Time-Varying-Diversification-Index.md

 ratio_df = pd.DataFrame({'Date':date_index, 'Ratio_diversification':ratio_diversification})

 ```

-Note the inverse rela of diversification ration and
+Note the inverse relationship between the diversification index and the Ibovespa.

+In bear times are where the greatest opportunities for diversification are seen, note that at the end of March 2020 some stocks had very different behaviors and the covariances were noisy.
+Therefore, the diversification index expands strongly.

 ![diversification](/assets/images/diversification_ratio.png)